Crate objectstore_service

 §Streaming and Buffering

-Data flows as a PayloadStream throughout the API to keep memory consumption low.
+Data flows in streams throughout the API to keep memory consumption low.
+See the stream module for the stream types and related utilities.

-On writes, the service buffers the incoming stream only up to the 1 MiB threshold to determine which backend to use.
+On writes, the incoming request body arrives as a ClientStream.
+The service buffers it only up to the 1 MiB threshold to determine which backend to use.
 Once exceeded, the buffered bytes are prepended to the remaining stream and everything flows through to the long-term backend without further accumulation.

-On reads, the service streams the response back wherever the backend supports it.
+On reads, the backend returns a PayloadStream that the service forwards to the caller.
 Not all backends stream small payloads (e.g. BigTable returns them in a single response), but for large objects in the long-term backend, data is streamed end-to-end.

 §Expiration